Where to Put Garage Items During an Epoxy Floor Job

 In plain terms:

-This rule exists because trusses are designed as a complete system, based on the loads listed in the original truss drawing.
+This rule exists because trusses are designed as a complete structural system based on the loads listed in the original truss drawing.

-ARackAbove —Overhead Storage That Protects & Presents Your New Epoxy Floor
+ARackAbove — Overhead Storage That Protects Your Epoxy Floor

-ARackAbove was designed for garages meant to stay clean, open and finished—not covered back up.
+ARackAbove was designed for garages meant to stay clean, open, and finished.